I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdispatchsetsecurity.md

 <p>The <b>KsDispatchSetSecurity</b> function returns the security set status and completes the IRP.</p>

 ## -remarks
 <p>This security descriptor must be allocated in its own piece of pool memory, since <b>KsDispatchSetSecurity</b> will replace the existing descriptor with a new allocation.
 Therefore, it cannot be shared with <b>CreateItem</b>.</p>

-<p>This security descriptor must be allocated in its own piece of pool memory, since <b>KsDispatchSetSecurity</b> will replace the existing descriptor with a new allocation.
-Therefore, it cannot be shared with <b>CreateItem</b>.</p>

 ## -requirements